marku89/wolf-xmr-miner/README.md

 # wolf-xmr-miner
-Wolf's OpenCL XMR Miner for AMD GPUs
+Wolf's OpenCL XMR Miner for AMD GPUs and GENERGIC Opencl devices , TESTED with Intel Opencl driver 1.2

 If you get an error about clCreateBuffer - lower your rawintensity.
 See the example config xmr.conf for details.